dell/terraform-provider-redfish/docs/resources/simple_update.md

 This Terraform resource is used to Update the iDRAC Server.
 We can Read the existing version or update the same using this resource.

+~> **Note:** In case of any failure in the middle of update, you can check the server.
+If required to run again, then terraform destroy need to be performed first.
 ## Example Usage

 variables.tf